-This Chapter and the two that follow build on the themes offered in Chapter 4 by offering three complete narratives and a subsequent analysis.
-Whilst they are all complete accounts of the interviews, I have removed the pauses and breaks, which in the original transcripts did not seem to enhance the text but rather distracted from it.
+Whilst the first two are complete accounts of the interviews, I have removed the pauses and breaks, which in the original transcripts did not seem to enhance the text but rather distracted from it.
 Richardson describes such interruptions to the text as 'like answering the doorbell in the middle of a lively conversation' (1997, p.
 167).
 I have therefore chosen to follow her example and have removed these.
 By so doing, I hope to capture the spirit of the accounts, which were all offered in a fairly seamless and sometimes urgent manner.
-Following each of the three accounts, I will discuss the interpretation of the BNIM data analysis panels, together with my understandings of these.
+Following each of the three accounts, I will discuss the interpretation of the BNIM panels, together with my understandings of these.